Nutritional Value of Spinach | Right Shift Nutritional Value of Spinach | Right Shift

 Conclusion

 Spinach is a wonder vegetable, and these leafy greens should be had regularly for maximum nutrition.
-Spinach contains a plethora of nutrition including fibre, flavonoids, vitamins and minerals.
+Spinach contains a plethora of nutrients, including fibre, flavonoids, vitamins, and minerals.
 These are all linked to several important health benefits as we grow.
-Spinach may boost heart health and cognitive function, support bone health and eye health and provide anti-inflammatory and antioxidant effects.
-Some of the easiest ways to use spinach in your meals is by having more salads, soups, stews, pastas etc., with spinach in it!
+Spinach may boost heart health and cognitive function, support bone health and eye health, and provide anti-inflammatory and antioxidant effects.
+Some of the easiest ways to use spinach in your meals are by having more salads, soups, stews, pastas, etc., with spinach in them!
 So, prioritise this green leafy vegetable from now on if you are determined to take on healthy ageing as a goal!

 For more such informational content, follow Right Shift.
-We publish a host of articles on all things health, nutrition and ageing, that provide not just information but also motivation to start this journey of healthy ageing.
-Also try our health score calculator and check how your current health looks like to start making progress.
+We publish a host of articles on all things health, nutrition, and ageing, that provide not just information but also motivation to start this journey of healthy ageing.
+Also, try our health score calculator and check what your current health looks like to start making progress.
 Additionally, you can also use our free meal plan creator if you want to have a personalised healthy meal plan made for your health goals and preferences.
 This way, you can start eating healthy right away!

 FAQs